SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 # SciTweets Heuristics - Heuristics of Science-Relatedness of Tweets

 ## Description

-This method offers a computationally inexpensive way to extract scientific online discourse from a dataset of tweets / social media posts.
-It contains heuristics to identify three different forms of science-relatedness in tweets (categories 1.1, 1.2, and 1.3) (see definitions below).
-The heuristics were developed to sample data for the SciTweets dataset as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.
+This method offers a computationally inexpensive way to extract scientific online discourse from a dataset of social media posts.
+It contains heuristics to identify three different forms of science-relatedness in tweets i.e., 1) if it has a claim, if the claims is scientific and the sentence having the claim 2) whether the claim about a scientific magazine or news article and 3) the scientist or research method mentioned in the claim.
+The heuristics are developed for the SciTweets dataset as part of the publication *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.

 ## Use Cases

 Study online science-related discourse to explore if the social media post has scientific claims, science-related terms, belongs to scientific magazines or news articles, and has scientists or research method mentions.

 ## Input Data
-The input data has to be a .tsv file (tab-separated) containing the input Tweets.
-The input file shall have a _text_ column for the heuristics for categories 1.1 and 1.3, and a _urls_ column for the category 1.2 heuristics script.

 Sample input for the method is in file [data/example_tweets.tsv](data/example_tweets.tsv)